qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 GPS polar window
 ----------------

-|gpstrack_polarchart| If you want to know where in the sky all the connected
+|gpsTrackPolarChart| If you want to know where in the sky all the connected
 satellites are, you have to switch to the polar screen.
 You can also see the ID numbers of the satellites you are receiving signals from.